 Chlorobutanol is widely used as a preservative in a number of pharmaceutical formulations, particularly ophthalmic preparations.
 Although animal studies have suggested that Chlorobutanol may be harmful to the eye, in practice the widespread use of Chlorobutanol as a preservative in ophthalmic preparations has been associated with few reports of adverse reactions.
 The incidence of toxicity is low.
 The acute oral LD50 is 510 mg/kg in rats.

 The acute dermal LD50 is greater than 2000 mg/kg in rabbits.
 A single dermal application of 2000 mg/kg produced 10% mortality but no signs of toxicity.
-May cause irritation.
 Topical application may cause mild anesthesia of the skin.
 Local effects included a mild moderate erythema (redness).
 Rarely, sensitization reactions may occur in previously exposed individuals.
 Non-irritant to rabbit skin following a 24 hour exposure.

 Non-irritant to rabbit eyes.